Thowheetha Shaah – Chair of Governors

 I graduated from Kingston University in 2009 with a BA Hons degree in Education.
 Over the past ten years I have gained experience by teaching across all age groups from Nursery to Post 16 and across schools in mainstream and with varying specific specialisms.

-I started teaching within Orchard Hill College & Academies Trust in 2015, at Carew Academy.
-In 2017 I moved to Bedelsford School in Kingston where I am currently Head of KS4 and KS5.
+I started teaching at Carew Academy in 2015.
+In 2017 I moved to Bedelsford School in Kingston as Head of KS4 and KS5.
+I now work at Unified Academy.

 I am passionate about ensuring that pupils of all abilities fulfil their potential and believe it is vital to create more opportunities for students within the wider community, so that their progress continues beyond Sixth Form and College.